Yellow-crowned Gonolek may be one of the first Gambian birds we see. Photo: James Lidster

-These include sandy beaches, coastal lagoons, mangroves, dry forest and most productive of all, Abuko Nature Reserve.
+These include sandy beaches, coastal lagoons, mangroves, dry forest and some relict gallery forest patches.
 Here we’ll encounter bird families endemic to the continent alongside more familiar European migrants.
-We’ll also spend two nights up-river to look for a variety of different species, including Egyptian Plover.
+We’ll also spend three nights up-river to look for a variety of different species, including Egyptian Plover.
 Whether you are looking for an introduction to birding in Africa, or just somewhere warm to spend a relaxed, bird-filled week, the Gambia is the perfect destination.

 Day 1: The tour starts with a flight from London to Banjul from where we’ll transfer to our hotel on the Atlantic coast.
-If time allows there will be chance for some birding before reaching our hotel.
-Kotu Creek is a great place to get to know some of the commoner birds and we should see Long-tailed Cormorant, Western Reef Heron, Senegal Thick-knee, Spur-winged and Yellow-wattled Lapwings, Pied Kingfisher, Little Bee-eater, Wire-tailed Swallow, Yellow-crowned Gonolek and maybe even Oriole Warbler.
+If time allows we’ll have chance for some birding before reaching our hotel.
+Kotu Creek is a great place to get to know some of the commoner birds and we should see Long-tailed Cormorant, Western Reef Heron, Senegal Thick-knee, Spur-winged and Yellow-wattled Lapwings, Pied and Giant Kingfishers, Little Bee-eater, Piapiac, Wire-tailed Swallow, Yellow-crowned Gonolek, and maybe even Oriole Warbler.
 Night near Banjul.

 A visit to the coastal savannah at Tanji is a must on any itinerary.
-This should produce Vieillot’s and Bearded Barbets, Yellow-fronted Tinkerbird, Black-crowned Tchagra, Yellow-crowned Gonolek, Variable Sunbird and Oriole Warbler, while Ospreys and Black-shouldered Kites regularly float overhead and Ospreys transport their catch of the day torpedo-like to a favoured perch.
-Down on the beach the flocks of gulls and terns should contain a powerful Kelp Gull or two among the Grey-headed Gulls, or an equally impressive Caspian Tern dwarfing nearby Royal and Sandwich Terns.
+This should produce Vieillot’s and Bearded Barbets, Yellow-fronted Tinkerbird, Black-crowned Tchagra, Yellow-crowned Gonolek, Variable Sunbird and Oriole Warbler, while Black-shouldered Kites regularly float overhead and Ospreys transport their catch of the day torpedo-like to a favoured perch.
+Down on the beach the flocks of gulls and terns should contain a hulking Kelp Gull or two among the Grey-headed Gulls, or an equally impressive Caspian Tern dwarfing the Royal and Sandwich Terns.

-Nearby Brufut, Tujering and Yundum each have a different selection of species again.
+Nearby Brufut, Tujering and Yundum each have a different selection of species.
 The open habitat here is ideal for striking Blue-bellied, Rufous-crowned and Abyssinian Rollers as well as small parties of Blue-cheeked, Little and Swallow-tailed Bee-eaters.
 Careful checking of the swallow flocks should reveal Wire-tailed and Pied-winged Swallows while woodland clearings are the favoured haunt of Fanti Saw-wing.
-Raptors will be in evidence throughout the tour and during these first few days we hope to see Lizard Buzzard, Dark Chanting Goshawk, African Harrier-Hawk, or maybe a sleek Grey Kestrel or dashing Red-necked Falcon.
+Raptors will be in evidence throughout the tour and during these first few days we hope to see Lizard Buzzard, African Harrier-Hawk, or maybe a sleek Grey Kestrel or a dashing Red-necked Falcon.
 Several sites now host dedicated drinking pools for birds which can be incredibly rewarding in the heat of the day.
 Every ‘water bar’ is different, but hordes of Black-rumped Waxbills can be present, along with Yellow-fronted Canary, Cut-throat Finch, and Greater Blue-eared and Bronze-tailed Glossy Starlings, as well as scarcities such as Spotted Honeyguide and Green-headed Sunbird.
 Nights near Banjul.

-Day 4: Today is essentially a bird-filled travelling day, and we leave our hotel early to ensure we catch one of the first ferries of the day.
+Day 4: We’ll have an early start as we cross the mighty Gambia River from Banjul to Barra on one of the first ferries of the day.
 From here we’ll drive east and explore the open savannah of the north bank, marvelling at the marked differences in the bird life that are immediately apparent.
-We should soon be seeing our first Northern Anteater Chats, Mottled Spinetails and maybe even Chestnut-bellied Starlings.
-The north bank is brilliant for raptors including African White-backed and Rüppell’s Vultures, Grasshopper Buzzard or Lanner Falcon.
+We should soon be seeing our first White-rumped Seedeaters, Northern Anteater Chats, Mottled Spinetails and maybe even Chestnut-bellied Starlings.
+The north bank is brilliant for raptors including African White-backed and Rüppell’s Vultures, Grasshopper Buzzard and Lanner Falcon.
 Passing through wetlands and marshes we should see Pink-backed and Great White Pelicans, Black Heron, Gull-billed and Whiskered Terns, White-breasted Cormorant, Collared Pratincole, Ruff and White-faced Whistling Ducks.
-After a quick lunch we’ll search for Saville’s Bustard, never guaranteed but hearing their strange song in the intense African heat adds to the excitement.
-Abyssinian Roller is the most common representative of the family and we might even chance upon a Northern Carmine Bee-eater or Yellow-billed Oxpecker.
-Before catching a ferry back to the south bank of the river we’ll explore yet another wetland, famous for being the best site for Egyptian Plover in the country.
-This species is never common but we hope to see several of this exquisite wader.
-Small scattered pools can act like magnets to passerines and one such pool often provides us with great views of Exclamatory Paradise Whydah, Cinnamon-breasted Bunting, Yellow-fronted Canary and Bush Petronia.
+In contrast to the Banjul area, Abyssinian Roller is the most common representative of the family and we might even chance upon a Four-banded Sandgrouse, Northern Carmine Bee-eater or Yellow-billed Oxpecker.
+Small scattered pools can act like magnets to passerines and one such pool often provides us with great views of Gosling’s Bunting, Yellow-fronted Canary and Bush Petronia.
 Arriving at our new and well-appointed camp, we shall explore the surrounding area for species such as Savile’s Bustard, Abyssinian Ground Hornbill and Black-crowned Crane.
 Night at Morgan Kunda camp.

-Day 6: After a leisurely breakfast we’ll start our bumpy journey towards the coast, stopping en route for new birds which could include a massive Martial Eagle or African Hawk Eagle, poorly named Brown-rumped Buntings, Black-winged Red Bishop or a flock of White-crested Helmet Shrikes.
+Day 7: After a leisurely breakfast we’ll start our bumpy journey back towards the coast, stopping en route for new birds which could include African Hawk Eagle, the poorly-named Brown-rumped Bunting, Black-winged Red Bishop, Yellow Penduline Tit or a flock of White-crested Helmet Shrikes.
 If time allows we may visit the Faraba Banta bush track, famed for its raptors and woodland species as well as possibly producing Stone Partridge or a roosting Greyish Eagle Owl.
 Night near Banjul.